rolandwolfsgruber-del/forrealscan-a0119a7c/README.md

 - shadcn-ui
 - Tailwind CSS

+## Build metadata

+Set the following environment variables to stamp builds and populate `/public/build.json` during `npm run build`:

+- `VITE_BUILD_ID`
+- `VITE_BUILD_TIME`

+If they are not provided, the build metadata falls back to `dev` values so the UI can still render build information locally.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/6065d628-4938-4bce-ba2b-4ba0a054f152) and click on Share -> Publish.